 The New England Patriots had one of the worst defenses in the National Football League this season, yet they still managed a 13-3 record and home-field advantage throughout the AFC playoffs.

-Even with a lousy defense, Brady managed to make his fifth career trip to the Super Bowl, and arguably would have won his fourth ring had his receivers not let him down late in the fourth quarter.
+Even with a lousy defense, Brady managed to make his fifth career trip to the Super Bowl, and arguably would have won his fourth ring had his receivers not let him down in the fourth quarter.

-Yet, now his legacy is possibly tarnished?
+But now his legacy is tarnished?

 Is it because he won three Super Bowls in his first four years as a starter?
 Is it because of the whole "Spygate" thing?
 Because he's married to a model?
 Why?
 What possible reason could so many people have to despise the guy?